CHIPPED NAIL POLISH

 Where’s The Answer?

-While weeding through the mire, I also found tons of great information—little pearls of wisdom and other gems hidden in the thousands of pages I waded through.
+While weeding through everything, I also found tons of great information—little pearls of wisdom and other gems hidden in the thousands of pages I waded through.
 But still, no one had answered my question, “How do I stop getting chipped nail polish when I take a shower?”

 Then, I discovered the first college textbook that I would willing buy and read without being enrolled in college!
 Nail Structure and Product Chemistry by Doug Schoon.